 Subscriptions & Series

-2015/16 National Geographic Live Speaker Series
+2015/16 National Geographic Live Speaker Series now on sale!

 Join us for our fifth season with National Geographic’s boldest and brightest as they share awe-inspiring stories and images of their quest to unearth, explore, and document the world’s wonders.

 Renew or Subscribe now and have the opportunity to purchase tickets to a very special presentation featuring Canadian climber and National Geographic Magazine Explorer of the year Will Gadd, the first person to climb frozen Niagara Falls.
 Separate from our usual 4-speaker series, this event takes place on Wednesday, June 3, 2015 at 8pm.

 Sun Nov 15, 2pm

 Dive deep into the world’s oceans with one of National Geographic’s most seasoned photographers.
 Brian Skerry's images have illuminated the vast, hidden world beneath the waves for millions of readers.
 Join him live for an intimate look at dolphins’ intelligence, hang out with the enigmatic manatee, and explore the ocean in search of the majestic Atlantic bluefin tuna.